SRSG-Workshops/spreadsheets/_episodes/01-format-data.md

 thinking about when you are doing your data entry or setting up your experiment.
-You can set things up in different ways in spreadsheets, but some of these choices can limit your ability to work with the data in other programs or have the you-of-6-months-from-now or your collaborator work with the data.
+You can set things up in different ways in spreadsheets, but some of these choices can limit your ability to work with the data in other programs or limit how the "future self" or your collaborators can work with the data.

 > ## Best data formats may differ